 Statement of Attendance,

-and register for your Pilots Accreditation, the transport authority will carry out the following checks before your Accreditation can be issued;
+and register for your Pilot/Escort Accreditation, the transport authority will carry out the following checks before your Accreditation can be issued;

 Criminal History check,